Shadowman405/LifoCollections/README.md

 ## Versioning

 `LifoCollections` follows [SemVer 2.0.0](https://semver.org/).
-We release patch versions for bug fixes, minor versions for new features (and rarely, clear and easy to fix breaking changes), and major versions for any major breaking changes.
-When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.
+Patch versions are being released to fix bugs, minor versions for new features (and rarely, clear and easy to fix breaking changes), and major versions for any major breaking changes.
+When breaking changes are made, deprecation warnings also appear in the minor version so that users can learn about upcoming changes and migrate their code in advance.

 ## License